digego/extempore/INSTALL.md

 On **Linux/OSX** CMake will generate a `Makefile` in `cmake-build`, with a few useful targets:

-- `make` will build Extempore
+- `make` will build Extempore (if you have a multicore machine, you can try e.g. `make -j4` to parallellize the `make` step, especially since LLVM takes so long to build)
 - `make install` will install `extempore` into `/usr/local/bin` and the rest of the files (the "Extempore share directory") into `/usr/local/share/extempore`
 - `make uninstall` will remove the installed files
-- `make aod_stdlibs` will ahead-of-time compile the standard library
+- `make aot_stdlibs` will ahead-of-time compile the standard library

 On **Windows**, CMake will generate a Visual Studio solution (`.sln`) in `cmake-build`.
 Open it, and build the `extempore` target.